 It was the nearest event to me so had to go check it out and ended up marshalling.
-It is a stupid steep hill but it went onto the bucket list nevertheless.
-For giggles, here's my first attempt back in 2013 (that's my daughter yelling):
+It is a stupidly steep hill but it went on the bucket list nevertheless.

 Things went very quiet in the Sussex realm over the next few years but I tried to get to Bo Peep as often as I could, each time slowly working my way up the hill, adding a little more length and a little more speed to my attempts.
 Carnage Corner still proves elusive, though, even after all these years!